tarwn/lessthandot-hugo/blogs/content/posts/2014-01-22-the-wordpress-migration-you-probably-didnt-know-about.md

   * Minimize downtime
   * Minimize shocking changes to the layout, availability of search, etc

-**Writers (A smaller set of y&#8217;all)**
+**Writers (A smaller set of y'all)**

-  * Preserve everyone&#8217;s hard work, including 2+ year old drafts that might still get published some day
+  * Preserve everyone's hard work, including 2+ year old drafts that might still get published some day
   * Make it easier to create, schedule, and publish new posts (or in some cases, just less cluttered or error-prone)
   * Make things like Google authorship and embedding micro-data in posts easy (or totally magically behind the scenes)
-  * Support 3rd-party blog writing applications (this is the one we haven&#8217;t gotten done, argh)
+  * Support 3rd-party blog writing applications (this is the one we haven't gotten done, argh)

 **Developers (the smallest set)**

   * The ability to be able to make theme changes easily, with few or no arcane voodoo steps
-  * Simpler environment for plugins and integrating the blogs with the rest of our site (I still don&#8217;t get the b2evo folder and file structure)
+  * Simpler environment for plugins and integrating the blogs with the rest of our site (I still don't get the b2evo folder and file structure)
   * Simplify upgrades for the core software and plugins so we can stay on top of them easily
   * Provide the ability to do neat things like Google authorship without requiring some form of voodoo and several weekends of hackery
-  * Make the writers happy so they&#8217;ll let us stay in the pool longer at the annual LessThanDot Summits 🙂
+  * Make the writers happy so they'll let us stay in the pool longer at the annual LessThanDot Summits 🙂

 And I think we have been successful.

 ## WordPress Observations, the Positive

-I&#8217;m pretty sure someone else did the original LessThanDot teeming work on B2Evolution but I created the new new layout theme for B2Evo that we have sported since 2009.
+I'm pretty sure someone else did the original LessThanDot teeming work on B2Evolution but I created the new new layout theme for B2Evo that we have sported since 2009.
 I remember having to do a lot of guessing and print statements to try and figure out what files did what in the templates, and the documentation was only of limited helpfulness.

-### I Just Built It&#8230;
+### I Just Built It…

-I started out the WordPress migration with a blank theme folder called &#8220;LessThanDot2009&#8221;.
+I started out the WordPress migration with a blank theme folder called “LessThanDot2009”.
 There are a plethora of posts out there on creating a custom theme, but the one I liked walked through the creation of a theme in small steps, building it up one piece at a time.
 I followed along, using LessThanDot code snippets where the author was using bootstrap, until before I knew it I had most of our site put together.

 <div id="attachment_2282" style="width: 310px" class="wp-caption aligncenter">
   <a href="/wp-content/uploads/2014/01/WordpressProgress.png"><img src="/wp-content/uploads/2014/01/WordpressProgress-300x187.png" alt="WordPress Migration - The First Page" width="300" height="187" class="size-medium wp-image-2282" srcset="/wp-content/uploads/2014/01/WordpressProgress-300x187.png 300w, /wp-content/uploads/2014/01/WordpressProgress.png 800w" sizes="(max-width: 300px) 100vw, 300px" /></a>